aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLT via C++ or Online App" h2="PPSX  to XLT File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSX to XLT?</h2>

+PPSX is a Microsoft PowerPoint Open XML Slide Show file format which is used to store slideshows created with Microsoft PowerPoint.
+It is a presentation format that supports text, graphics, audio, video, and animation.
+XLT is a Microsoft Excel Template file format which is used to store templates for Microsoft Excel.
+It is a spreadsheet format that supports text, graphics, formulas, and macros.
+Converting PPSX to XLT is beneficial when you want to use the content of a PPSX file in a spreadsheet format.

+<h2>How Aspose.Total helps for PPSX to XLT Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSX file to XLT within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLT.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, convert, and render documents in C++ applications.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and other file formats.
+With Aspose.Total for C++, you can easily convert PPSX to XLT within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export PPSX to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLT.
+This way, you can quickly and easily convert PPSX to XLT within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}